 Hidden in the south-west of the Bedeleu ridge, in the Trascăului Mountains, the Vânătările Ponorului reserve is one of the most fascinating natural destinations in Alba County.

 One of the most appealing features of the reserve is the Ponorului Falls, with a length of about 100 meters and a waterfall of 92 meters.
 Near the waterfall, visitors can discover Snail Hill, a surprising paleontological reserve.
-Here, snail-shaped remains have been encrusted in stone for millions of years.
+Here, fossilized snail shells embedded in rock tell the story of the region’s ancient geological past.
 This strange form of mollusc preservation is a real geological curiosity, providing evidence of the ecological and climatic changes that have shaped the region over the ages.

 Traditional houses in Mogoș commune